 The 60s – early 60s in particular, are a time for lots of questions.
 Experts say you need $1 million to retire and you have a quarter of that – how will you survive?
 Should you continue working longer?
 Will your employer allow you to stay longer?
 Do you want to stay longer?
 Will you qualify for the age pension?
 What do you do if you don’t?

 So, on top of all these questions there is the fear.
-Fear of leaving the workforce, it is after all what you’ve done your whole life and it’s daunting to finish that chapter of your life and for many can leave a hole in their lives and identities.
+Fear of leaving the workforce, it is after all, what you’ve done your whole life.
+It’s daunting to finish this chapter of your life and for many, can leave a hole in their lives and identities.
 This leads to yet another question, what am I going to do now?
 If you haven’t planned properly, you can quickly get bored, lonely or even start to feel like a burden to others.
-Also, now is when your children are having their own children and are confronted with how expensive and hard to find child care is, so quickly turn to you as “free babysitters who have nothing else to do”.
+Also, now is when your children are having their own children and are confronted with how expensive and difficult to find child care is, so quickly turn to you as “free babysitters who have nothing else to do”.

-So all in all as exciting as this time is it can also be daunting and exhausting.
+All in all as exciting as this time is, it can also be daunting and exhausting.
 Medical costs will be on the rise and if you are not aware of the discounts available to you, you could be paying infinitely more than you need to.
 A good planner can fill you in on all the senior cards and discounts you are entitled to and help you to evaluate your goals and navigate

 Here are 6 tips for your 60s: